-The EDPS considers that the legal status of the Technical Specifications and SIS Interface Control Document is not clear, especially in light of its binding nature for Member States, Europol, Eurojust and the European Border and Coast Guard Agency.
-Moreover, according to Article 1(5) of the draft Implementing Decisions, eu-LISA, at its own discretion, may update the technical rules to reflect changes in the business logic.
+The EDPS considers that the legal status of the Technical Specifications and SIS Interface Control Document is not clear, especially in the light of its binding nature for Member States, Europol, Eurojust and the European Border and Coast Guard Agency.
+Moreover, according to Article 13(4), respectively Article 16(4) draft Implementing Decisions, eu-LISA at its own discretion, may update the technical rules to reflect changes in the business logic.
 These changes have to be accommodated by the Member States and the above-mentioned agencies into their systems, with all the technical, organisational and financial consequences they may entail.
 The EDPS recalls that the superior nature of EU law towards national legislation does not mean that documents issued by an executive agency shall overrule national legislation.